 Research Associate at Harvard Library Innovation Lab

-Kelly is an open access and digital collections specialist living in Cambridge, Massachusetts, and a Research Associate at the Harvard Library Innovation Lab.
+L. Kelly Fitzpatrick is an open access and digital collections specialist living in Cambridge, Massachusetts.
+She is a Research Associate at the Harvard Library Innovation Lab.

 Lora Livingston